Knoydart Colours

 Knoydart is wild and remote country, the ground is rugged and walking away from the main paths can be challenging.

 A good level of general fitness is required and you should be comfortable walking on rough ground.
-You’ll need to be able to carry up to 10kg in a backpack for the wild camping aspect of the journey.
+You’ll need to be able to carry up a day sack of up to 4 kgs for longer day walks.

 Ascent: variable depending on route choice, roughly 600m in a day, up to 1000 if we decide to do a Munro!.